xxmrkaizoo1/xxmrkaizoo1/README.md

 <td width="50%" valign="top">

 ### 🟦 About Me
-I am a **Software Engineering student** who enjoys building real-world systems and learning how software works behind the scenes.
+I am a **Computer Technology student** who enjoys building real-world systems and learning how software works behind the scenes.
 My main focus is **backend and system development** using **Laravel, PHP, and Node.js**.
 I also enjoy working on **IoT projects** and exploring **AI systems** using tools like **Ollama** on Linux environments.